-In a recent article published in Becker’s ASC Review, Regent Revenue Cycle Management (RCM) Vice President Michael Orseno details five valuable tips to help ambulatory surgery centers (ASCs) improve financial success for 2016.
+In a recent article published in Becker’s ASC Review, Regent Revenue Cycle Management (RCM) details five valuable tips to help ambulatory surgery centers (ASCs) improve financial success for 2016.

-Orseno suggests ASCs focus on account follow-up to keep the accounts receivable percentage greater than 90 days to less than 15 percent, and details the best way to do so.
-He also advises trimming a bloated business office and offers a solution to optimize business office staffing.
+Regent suggests ASCs focus on account follow-up to keep the accounts receivable percentage greater than 90 days to less than 15 percent, and details the best way to do so.
+We also advise trimming a bloated business office and offer a solution to optimize business office staffing.